-DHT hair loss is the main cause of losing hair in men and women alike.
-It affects more men than women, because men have higher levels of Testosterone, and DHT comes from that hormone.
+DHT hair loss is the leading cause of losing hair in men and women alike.
+It affects more men than women because men have higher levels of Testosterone, and DHT comes from that hormone.

-Certainly, I'm not here to give you a science class, neither to talk about toys.
-I'm here to help you understand what DHT means, and how it is possible to have DHT hair loss.
+Indeed, I'm not here to give you a science class or talk about toys.
+I'm here to help you understand what DHT means and how it can have DHT hair loss.

-What DHT means is dihydrotestosterone, and this is one of the causes of hair loss.
+DHT means dihydrotestosterone, which is one of the causes of hair loss.

 So the word testo comes from testis, which means testicles, or the male organ that produces sperm.
 What do we have left?
 Yes, sure, sterone, which means it is a steroid hormone.